hard-coded-dev/ArtificialIntelligence/README.md

 # ArtificialIntelligence

-Here will be several AI codes for simple cases
+Here will be several AI codes for mainly AI bot competition in the http://codingame.com